 Gifts and Hospitality

 The CCG also has a Policy for the Acceptance of Gifts and Hospitality, which applies to all staff employed by the CCG and those carrying out work on behalf of, or at the request of the CCG.
 This includes members of the CCG Governing Body and its sub-committees.
-A Gifts and Hospitality Register is kept and routinely monitored by the CCG.
+A Gifts and Hospitality Register and a Commercial Sponsorship register are kept and routinely monitored by the CCG.

 Commissioning from GP Practices